ZhangAoCanada/RADDet/README.md

 ## Dual Detection Head<a name="head"/>

 Also shown as the image above, the RADDet has two detection heads, we call it dual detection head.
-These heads can detection the objects on both Range-Azimuth-Doppler (RAD) tensors and Cartesian coordinates.
+These heads can detect the objects on both Range-Azimuth-Doppler (RAD) tensors and Cartesian coordinates.
 Both heads are developed under the inspiration of [YOLOv3](https://arxiv.org/abs/1804.02767), [YOLOv4](https://arxiv.org/abs/2004.10934).

 Since our inputs are RAD tensors only, we propose a Coordinate Transformation block to transform the raw feature maps from Polar Coordinates to Cartesian Coordinates.
 The core of it is Channel-wise Fully Connected Layers.
 <!--<p align="center">-->